uaf-arctic-eco-modeling/dvm-dos-tem/docs_src/sphinx/source/calibration.rst

 #.
 Set ``NFEED=ON`` and ``AVLN=ON``.

 #.
 Set the level of N limitation with Nmax and Nup\ :sub:`mic` so that actual
-   GPP, and AVLN matche the target values.
+   GPP, and AVLN match the target values.
 Increasing Nmax should increase GPP, and increasing Nup\ :sub:`mic` should decrease both GPP and AVLN.

 #.
 Set the ratio between GPP and NPP with Krb.
-Krb influencing maintenance
+Krb influences maintenance
-   respiration, it will also affect the ratio between GPP and NPP.
+   respiration, and it will also affect the ratio between GPP and NPP.
    Increasing Krb will increase respiration and decrease NPP.
 Krb should therefore be calibrated targeting NPP.

 #.
 Calibrate Cfall targeting VEGC.
 Change in vegetation is a result of NPP
    (input) and Litterfall (output).
 Therefore, VEGC pools will be influenced